September 8, 2021

-Automobiles, like other machines, vibrate when they operate.
-The motion caused by running a car’s engine creates vibrations that travel throughout the assembly.
-While not all vibrations can be stopped, unchecked and unnatural vibrations coursing through a car’s engine and body can cause significant damage.
+Cars and trucks, like other machines, vibrate when they operate.
+The motion caused by running a vehicle’s engine creates noise and vibration characteristics that travel throughout the vehicle.
+Noise and vibrations coursing through the full vehicle, components, or subassembly can impact passenger comfort and premature wear.

-While some engine and body vibration will always be present, vibration produced by an automotive system that is not indicative of a problem or malfunction can still indicate operating inefficiency.
-So for stock cars, race cars, luxury sports cars, semi-trucks, and other types of automobiles and vehicles that need to maximize efficiency and performance, data gathered from Motion Amplification® vibration analysis can help to determine the placement and use of vibration dampers and the need to make efficiency adjustments.
+While some engine, interior, and structural noise and vibrations will always be present, the vibration produced by an automotive system that is not indicative of a problem or malfunction can still indicate operating inefficiency.
+Automotive Engineers working in NVH test facilities investigate and test for “Buzz, Rattles, and Squeaks” to ensure automotive components and interiors remain free of noise and vibration for optimum passenger comfort.
+Data and videos gathered from Motion Amplification® can help to visualize, measure, quantify and identify root causes of noise and vibration.

-The global automotive industry and marketplace are highly competitive.
-Therefore, means of boosting production efficiency will always be sought after.
-During manufacturing and development stages, vibration analysis equipment that employs Motion Amplification® software and capabilities can speed up and improve production cycles.
-Because this technology can relay motion and vibration data in real-time, issues with components can be detected early and quickly, avoiding production slow-downs and costly delays.
+The global Original Equipment Manufacturers (OEM) of automotive vehicles and technologies are highly competitive.
+Therefore, means of boosting production efficiency and quality will always be sought after.
+During research and development, concept vehicle design, and NVH testing phases, non-contact vibration instrumentation that employs Motion Amplification® software and capabilities can speed up and improve design validations, testing, and getting new concepts and products to market quicker.
+Because this technology can relay motion and vibration data in real time, issues with dynamic components and structures can be detected early and quickly, avoiding product development, and NVH testing slow-downs and costly delays.

-The auto industry is also no stranger to testing regulation.
-From airbag sensors to instrument panels to fuel injection pumps in the engine, many automobile parts are evaluated as part of vibration analysis.
-In some instances, vibration tests ensure that critical mechanisms and safety components won’t fail when out on the road.
-In other cases, testing for vibrations and noise can make a car that much easier on drivers’ ears.
+The automotive OEM industry is also no stranger to testing for Noise and Vibration.
+In some instances, shock, vibration, and shaker tests ensure that critical mechanisms and safety components won’t fail when out on the road.
+In other cases, testing for vibrations and noise can make a car that much easier on passenger comfort.

-Comfort is no small consideration when it comes to designing and testing automobiles.
-In fact, automobile design engineers conduct vibration analysis and noise testing to ensure that drivers aren’t rattled by their vehicles and aren’t subjected to the constant din of vibrating pieces.
+Consumer demand for comfort, quality, and reliability is no small consideration when it comes to designing and testing cars and trucks.
+In fact, automotive OEM and supply chain testing facilities conduct vibration analysis and noise testing to ensure that drivers aren’t rattled by their vehicles and aren’t subjected to the constant din of vibrating components.
 Noise, vibration, and harshness (NVH) refers to measurement and analysis of the sound and vibration that vehicles produce; minimizing NVH is the goal, and video Motion Amplification® can help.

-RDI’s Motion Amplification® offers unique capabilities to the automotive industry in terms of manufacturing and development and also maintenance and performance.
-Still not convinced?
+RDI’s Motion Amplification® offers unique capabilities to the automotive original equipment manufacturers (OEM) and sub-tier suppliers in terms of NVH testing, Still not convinced?
 We’d be happy to share a demo of RDI’s Motion Amplification® technology or to answer any questions you may have by contacting us today.

 Want to learn more?
 For more information or a quote on our products please contact us.